 Jennifer and I received a lovely surprise today – a letter from Alberta Culture and Tourism Minister Ricardo Miranda which officially designated the Calgary Trend House as a Provincial Historic Resource as of February 9th, 2018!
 The house joins the Victoria Trend House, designed by John DiCastri as the second remaining Trend House to receive […]

-I just came across this article on the Western Living Magazine’s blog with an article featuring some of the home design articles from the 50s including a nice little mention of the Victoria Trend House, designed for Gwendolyn Cash by John Di Castri.
-Throwback Thursday: Western Living Homes from the 1950s
+I just came across this article on the Western Living Magazine’s blog with an article featuring some of the home design articles from the 50s including a nice little mention of the Victoria Trend House, designed for Gwendolyn Cash by John Di Castri. http://westernliving.ca/homes-and-design/throwback-thursday-1950s-homes/

 Here’s a lucky find – a Maclean’s Magazine May 1954 issue with promotional material on the Trend House Program in Canada, including company promos for products used in the program.